BravoChos/cs-fundamental-for-beginners/18_programing_language/typescript+OOP/02_types/readme.md

 So it's better to use `union` type instead.

 Enums might be useful when co-wokring with moblie app developer since there are no union type in app client.

+## 6. Inference and assertion

+(example code: 8-inference.ts and 9-assertion.ts)

+Try not to rely on `inference`, and not recommended using assertion.